google/koladata/docs/creating_operators.md

     }
   }

   // They are not scalars.
-We apply a pointwise operation using by iterating
+We apply a pointwise operation by iterating through
-  // through the values.
-Note that this is _inefficient_ compared to more
+  // the values.
+Note that this is _inefficient_ compared to more involved
-  // involved alternatives seen in the "Working with `DataSlice` in C++" doc. const internal::DataSliceImpl& obj_slice = broadcasted_obj.slice();
+  // alternatives seen in the "Working with `DataSlice` in C++" doc above. const internal::DataSliceImpl& obj_slice = broadcasted_obj.slice();
   const internal::DataSliceImpl& mask_slice = broadcasted_mask.slice();
   internal::SliceBuilder bldr(/*size=*/broadcasted_obj.size());